Discover the best EDI solutions at edi2xml.com. Streamline your B2B communication with our expert-managed, on-premises, and web EDI services.

 Control Numbers and Integrity

-• Control Numbers: Each envelope layer (ISA/IEA, GS/GE, ST/SE) has its own control number that must match between header and trailer.
+• Control Numbers: Each envelope layer (ISA/IEA, GS/GE, ST/SE) has its own control number that must match between the header and trailer.

 • Integrity: These layered control structures guarantee that every interchange, group, and transaction can be tracked, acknowledged, and audited end-to-end.